Enquire Now

-This course equips EDI Champions with the confidence, knowledge, and practical tools to actively promote fairness, inclusion, and equity when sitting on recruitment and selection panels.
+This course equips EDI Champions with the confidence, knowledge and practical tools needed to promote fairness, inclusion and equity when sitting on recruitment and selection panels.
+Delegates learn how to recognise bias, apply equality law, challenge poor practice and strengthen decision‑making so that appointments are based on merit, evidence and equity.

 Course Overview

-Interviewing is a skill not just a matter of judgment.
-Interview panels need to implement the equality and diversity elements of the Equality Act in recruitment and selection.
-This session is a practical one to enable interview panels to get the most out of your candidates and make fair and equitable selection decisions.
+Interviewing is a skill — not simply a matter of judgment.
+Interview panels must implement the equality and diversity requirements of the Equality Act 2010 throughout recruitment and selection.

 Course Aims

-• develop the confidence to challenge bias and poor practice appropriately during panel discussions.
+• Develop confidence to challenge bias and poor practice appropriately during panel discussions

-• act as constructive allies and advocates for under-represented groups within recruitment.
+• Act as constructive allies and advocates for under‑represented groups

 Learning Outcomes